Lee calls for peace and unity at 80th Liberation Day celebration

 President Lee Jae-myung delivers a speech at the 80th Liberation Day ceremony in Gwanghwamun, central Seoul, on Aug.
 15, 2025.
 Yonhap

-SEOUL, August 15 (AJP) - President Lee Jae-myung on Friday set out his vision for inter-Korean ties and relations with Japan in a speech marking the 80th anniversary of Korea’s liberation at a ceremony in central Seoul.
+SEOUL, August 15 (AJP) - President Lee Jae-myung on Friday set out his vision in a speech marking the 80th anniversary of Korea’s liberation at a ceremony in central Seoul.

-Lee said the country had "overcome various difficulties, achieved rapid industrialization and democratization" since its liberation in 1945, calling for an end to "politics of division based on outdated ideologies" in favor of dialogue and cooperation.
+Lee said the country had "overcome various difficulties, achieving rapid industrialization and democratization" since its liberation in 1945, saying it is now a time for more "dialogue and cooperation" and that the country should move beyond various conflicts.

-Lee also stressed the importance of honoring those who gave their lives for independence, noting that many lost their lives overseas during the liberation movement and have yet to be brought home.
-"We will step up efforts to bring back the remains of activists who fought for independence abroad and passed away there, and make sure those who have not yet been recognized by the state are honored," he said.
+Lee also stressed the importance of honoring those who gave their lives during the liberation movement, noting that many of them had taken part in the movement abroad and have yet to be brought home.
+Lee said the government "will step up efforts to return the remains of activists who fought abroad and ensure those not yet recognized by the state are honored," he said.

 On North Korea, Lee said, "The South and the North are not enemies.
-We should respect each other’s differences and aim for peaceful unification."
-He cited his administration’s suspension of loudspeaker broadcasts and leaflet campaigns as steps to ease tensions since he took office in early June.
-And Lee called this year, the 80th anniversary of liberation, "a suitable time" to end confrontation and expressed hope for Pyongyang to respond.
+We should respect each other’s differences and aim for peaceful unification," citing the suspension of loudspeaker broadcasts along the border and the sending of leaflets critical of the North as steps to ease tensions since he took office in early June.
+"This year is a suitable time to pursue peace and end hostility," Lee said, noting it marks the 80th anniversary of liberation and expressing hope for Pyongyang to respond.

-On Japan, Lee urged Tokyo to acknowledge and address historical issues while seeking future-oriented cooperation with a summit with the Japanese prime minister scheduled later this month.
+On Japan, Lee urged Tokyo to "acknowledge and address historical issues while seeking future-oriented cooperation," signaling issues likely to be discussed ahead of a summit with the Japanese prime minister later this month.

 기사 이미지 확대 보기